Cultivating Multidisciplinary AI Workforce Development on iTiger GPU Cluster: Practices and Challenges: Abstract

 \section{Abstract}

-To support rapid scientific advancement and promote access to large-scale computing resources for under-resourced institutions at the Mid-South region, the University of Memphis (UofM) established the first regional mid-scale GPU cluster, iTiger, a valuable high-performance computing (HPC) infrastructure.
-In this study, we present our continuous efforts to manage the critical cyberinfrastructure and provide essential computing supports for educators, students, and researchers in AI, data sciences, and related scientific fields in the Mid-South region, such as precision agriculture, smart transportation, and health informatics.
-We outlines our initiatives to broaden CI adoptions across regional computing-related scientific and engineering fields, such as seed grant, workshop trainings, course integration, and other outreach activities.
-While we've observed promising outcomes of regional CI adoptions, we will discuss insights and challenges of Mid-south CI users, which can inspire other institutions to implement similar programs.
+To support rapid AI advances and broaden access to large-scale computing resources for under-resourced institutions at the Mid-South, we established the first regional mid-scale GPU cluster at the University of Memphis (UofM), iTiger.
+We present and analyze efforts of infrastructure management and computational support for educators, students, and researchers across scientific and engineering disciplines, such as precision agriculture, smart transportation, and health informatics.
+We outline our initiatives to broaden cluster adoption on research and education, such as seed grant programs, workshop trainings, course integration, and other outreach activities.
+We also identify challenges and further discuss findings of GPU infrastructure adoptions among college students and multidisciplinary researchers.
+The insights will indicate how to effectively and broaden infrastructure adoption and integrate into research and workforce developments.

 \ccsdesc[500]{Human-centered computing~Collaborative and social computing} \ccsdesc[500]{Social and professional topics~Computing education programs} \ccsdesc[500]{Applied computing~Education}